 Your journey begins with a warm, vibrant Jewish community, and here at CBI there are many ways to welcome your little one: naming, brit milah, our Mighty Moms support group for new parents, Tot Shabbats, and our Mini Menches program connect our future B’Nei Mitzvah students with the peers and families who will be with them every step of the way.
-Contact Chelsea Ferguson, CBI’s Director of Youth and Young Family Engagement, at (503) 222-1069 to connect and get involved.
+Contact Chelsea Ferguson, CBI’s Sr. Program Manager-Youth and Family, at (503) 222-1069 to connect and get involved.

 For any other questions regarding the B’nei Mitzvah process, please contact Emily Silverman at 503-222-1069.

 Past families have filled out a survey detailing how they planned their B’nei Mitzvah.
 Click here to request access to our Parent Guide.

 Our arts-integrated Religious School program introduces our youngest students to the cycle of the Jewish calendar, and to the richness of its holidays and traditions.
 Our kindergarteners enjoy their first of our grade-level Family Programs at our Chanukah Fair, where they celebrate and learn about the holiday with their family as they make their own dreidels, eat traditional food, and play some educational games to get ready for the holiday!

 In a CBI tradition derived from the 16th and 17th custom of German and Italian Jews decorating their infants’ swaddling cloth with blessings that wished the child a fulfilled life, the school year begins with each first grader decorating a wimple with their Hebrew name and meaningful symbols of their lives within and beyond the Jewish community at CBI.
 We display these all together in the Main Sanctuary during our beautiful Simchat Torah and Consecration Service, which marks the formal start of your child’s Jewish education.
 In a few short years, each child’s wimple will bind the Torah during their Bar or Bat Mitzvah.